adjust/corona_sdk/README.md

 The same callback parameters that are registered for [events](#callback-parameters) can also be saved to be sent with every event or session of the Adjust SDK.

-Session callback parameters have a similar interface to event callback parameters.
-Except that, instead of adding the key and its value to an event, they are added through a call to the `addSessionCallbackParameter` method of the `adjust` instance:
+Session callback parameters have a similar interface to event callback parameters, except that, instead of adding the key and its value to an event, they are added through a call to the `addSessionCallbackParameter` method of the `adjust` instance:

 ```lua
 local adjust = require "plugin.adjust"